-- Two-time Pro Bowl selection and cornerback for the Seattle Seahawks
+- Two-time Pro Bowl selection and former cornerback for the Seattle Seahawks

 - Led the Seahawks to back-to-back Super Bowl appearances